jointpoints/facility-arrangement-solver/tools/README.md

 * `make debug` - the same as `make build` but the executable also includes the debugging information (e.g., to debug or profile the program later).

-> **Note!** MSVC may produce some warning during compilation.
+> **Note!** MSVC may produce some warnings during compilation.
 These will appear because MSVC is
 [still not fully compliant with C++20 standard](https://en.cppreference.com/w/cpp/compiler_support/20).